sam-k0/Mogussort/README.md

 The algorithm will stop once all crewmates are in the right order.

 # 📮Performance📮
 The 📮mogussort solves all of your sorting problems with an incredible, luck based runtime.
 You might ask "how fast is it exactly?".
-On average ist is an absolutly fantastic 36288x slower than a regular bubblesort.
+On average ist is an absolutly fantastic 36288x slower than a regular bubblesort (with 10 elements (crewmates)).

 This even means you might be able to play a game of Among Us while you wait for the algoritm to finish (now isn't that fantastic?).